learnapollo/learnapollo/content/tutorial-react-native-expo/rne-03.md

 * **Constants as query variables** helped us getting started with advanced query features
 * Using GraphQL, we can easily create **nested queries**
-* Using the second argument of **exponent router actions**, we can provides the page with custom parameters
+* Using the second argument of **expo router actions**, we can provides the page with custom parameters
 * Combining **router parameters** and **dynamic query variables**, we were able to supply different data to the same component to quickly control what content we want to render.